cf73/idisaved2/content/collections/pages/parallax.md

         marks:
           -
             type: bold
-        text: 'PARALLAX is a system of inquiry for the expressive options to communicate ideas.
-The inquiry into parallax becomes a way to discover expressive options for ideas'
+        text: 'PARALLAX is a system'
       -
         type: text
-        text: ".
-A narrative can be done from two perspectives of time:\_" -
+        text: "\_to consider the expression of ideas\_as visual narratives that operate either in a single whole (like a poster) or in the sequence of time ("
+      -
         type: text
         marks: